 Judge Neil Gorsuch is already facing an uphill battle in the confirmation hearings on his Supreme Court nomination.
 Democrats have long been on record that they will oppose Gorsuch, noting that the open SCOTUS seat was stolen from President Obama.

-And Gorsuch himself has provided ample reason to be gravely concerned about a lifetime appointment to the highest court in the nation, including his exaggerated claims of volunteerism, his harmful ideas regarding rights for the disabled and for employees who become seriously ill, and his cowardly unwillingness to only voice his criticism of Donald Trump behind closed doors.
+And Gorsuch himself has provided ample reason to be gravely concerned about a lifetime appointment to the highest court in the nation, including his exaggerated claims of volunteerism, his harmful ideas regarding rights for the disabled and for employees who become seriously ill, and his cowardly decision to only voice his criticism of Donald Trump behind closed doors.

 Furthermore, Gorsuch has a dismal record on women’s rights, evinced in odious fashion by reports that he told his law students that companies should ask women seeking employment about their plans for having children, warning about “the problems women pose for companies and the protections that companies need from women.”